Special Educational Needs and Disability Information Report

 We regularly share feedback on progress made with pupils and their families, through:

-Day to day conversations, information and letters,
+Day to day conversations, information and letters, website

-At least termly meetings with the Class teacher/Key Worker to discuss individual provision plans
+Face to face meetings with the Class teacher/Key Worker to discuss individual provision plans

-Parents/carers of children with additional needs will also have meetings with the class teacher and/or the SENDCo to discuss the programme of support in place for their child and to report back on the impact it has had on progress made.
+Parents/carers of children with additional needs will also have meetings with the class teacher and/or the Inclusion Lead to discuss the programme of support in place for their child and to report back on the impact it has had on progress made.
 Sometimes outside agencies will be involved in providing advice and support to school about a particular child’s needs.
 Parents/carers will always be invited to meet these professionals.

 What support will there be for my child’s overall well-being?

-We aim to support and develop the whole child, not just their academic learning – this is reflected in the school motto “We care, we learn, We shine”.
+We aim to support and develop the whole child, not just their academic learning – this is reflected in the school values, “We care, we learn, We shine”.
 Children are expected to show respect to everyone, treat others with kindness and seek support if they or others cannot sort out a problem alone.

-In the nursery, the children are allocated a key worker, in the main school this role is carried out by the class teacher and learning assistant(s) for the class
+In the nursery, the children are allocated a key worker, in the main school this role is carried out by the class teacher and learning assistant(s) for the class.

 We have a School Council made up of representatives for each class whose role is to inform the other children and find out what their views are.